 This is how we can create a log file if not exists in PowerShell.

 Now, let us see how to create a log file with headers in PowerShell.
-Here we will create a .csv file and also will add headers to the CSV file.
+Here, we will create a .csv file and add headers to it.

 $filename = "Log-"+ (Get-Date -Format "MM-dd-yyyy")